hashbangcode/new_in_drupal103/src/slides.md

 ## Rebuild Node Permissions

 - This action now requires the `administer nodes` permission.
-- Previsouly, only the `access administration pages` option was required.
+- Previously, only the `access administration pages` option was required.

 ---